 DO YOU INSPECT POOLS?

 No, but we work closely with someone who does.
-We will begin offering pool inspections in the fall of 2023.
+We will begin offering pool inspections very soon.

 DO YOU INSPECT COMMERCIAL BUILDINGS?

 Yes.
 We offer inspections of office buildings, restaurants, churches, apartment buildings, warehouses, and other commercial buildings.

 Yes!
 There is no such thing as licensing for home inspectors in Minnesota, but there is in Wisconsin, and we’re licensed there.
 Several of our inspectors are licensed Truth-in-Housing evaluators in Minneapolis, Saint Paul, and several other cities.